pkjagesia/eklavya2020-assignments/docs/assignment_2.md

 ## Input
 * `data.txt` file contains the values obtained by a line sensor.
 4 space separated values on each line gives the values of sensor at any instant
-* The program on running must ask the user name of the file to be read
+* The program on running must ask the name of the file to be read

 ## Output
-* The program must output the number of nodes, number of turns and direction bot faces at the end, it detected after reading the given .txt file
+* The program must output the number of nodes, number of turns and direction bot faces at the end.

 ## Submission Instructions
 * You must create a zip file, which should contain source files, executable program, and screenshot of the output.